King's Quest: Mask of Eternity: Legacy

 King's Quest: Mask of Eternity inspired a 12-minute musical "sequel" suite, called Daventry Suite by Donald M. Wilson, Professor Emeritus at Bowling Green State University.
 The multi-movement work for wind ensemble was divided into three pieces, "Sarah's Song", "Connor's Triumphal Return to Daventry", and "Celebration with Ringing Peal".
 Wilson's piece was featured by Sierra On-Line as "the first musical work of extended scope to be inspired by a computer game".

 Originally released in retail in 1998, the game has been digitally re-released by Activision as part of the King's Quest 7+8 pack through GOG.com (September 2010) and patched to work on Windows Vista and Windows 7.
 Although this release was a digital download only, it has a bug and will not run unless an optical drive is present on the computer or by using of virtual drive from Daemon Tools.
-A fan patch is available for retail copies of the game that allows it to run on computers without optical drives, and it fixes several cutscene lockups (it is incompatible with the GoG release).
+A fan patch was available for retail copies of the game that would allow it to run on computers without optical drives, and it fixed several cutscene lockups (it was incompatible with the GoG release).

-Director of 2015's reimagined King's Quest, said Mask of Eternity is canon: "King's Quest VIII exists.
+Director of 2015's reimagined King's Quest, Matt Korba, said Mask of Eternity is canon: "King's Quest VIII exists.
 We're not doing a lot with Connor – we might have a cameo fit into it – but we're focused on the core family".
-Ultimately Connor did not make it into the game, but elements of King's Quest 8 did make it into the game including references to at least ice orcs and spriggans.
+Ultimately, Connor did not make it into the game.
+However, elements of King's Quest VIII did make it into the game, including references to at least ice orcs and spriggans.